ovaomnis/anislime/README.md

 running the server: python3 manage.py runserver

-on the JitSu API web application you can
+on the AniSlime API web application you can
 1. register
 2. start watching your favorite series
 3. add to favorites or subscribe to this series and receive messages when new episodes are released